 Over the course of one semester, meeting for consultations once a week, students develop typefaces more or less closely based on historical reference material.
 Students are asked to define functional goals for their projects, which their results will be measured against.
-Source material is treated as a guideline, an example to learn from.
-The objective is to build a usable font as a consistent system of shapes and spaces, based on an understanding of the aesthetic demands of individual letterforms as well as the interrelations between them.
+Source material is treated as a guideline, an example to learn from, not a constraint.
+Using the type-design software RoboFont, the objective is to build a usable font as a consistent system of shapes and spaces, based on an understanding of the aesthetic demands of individual letterforms as well as the interrelations between them.

 Instructors